 For instance, in the mountains, you may find that you have to scramble on rocks or cross slippery snowfields or traverse narrow ledges.
 In other areas, you may have to travel through areas with lots of wildlife or other animals.
 Think about the possible trouble spots you may run into on a particular trail.
 If you believe there may be any danger for your pup or sections that you’re unsure your dog can handle, physically or otherwise, pick a different trail.

 Spring – a great time to hike, mostly.
 Spring can also be quite wet in many areas so be sure you won’t run into swollen creeks and rivers or muddy bogs.
 All of these can be dangerous areas for you and for your dog.
 Wild animals are plentiful in spring and many have young ones they are protecting.
 Be sure you always have control of your dog so they don’t disturb animals you may encounter on the trail.

 Summer – morning and evening hikes are fun in summer.
 Heat is going to be the biggest issue with summer hiking.
 Be sure you carry plenty of water for yourself and your dog.
 Stick to cooler times of day for hiking.
-Remember that dogs don’t sweat like you and me, so they don’t have an efficient cooling system and can get into heat exhaustion trouble pretty quick.
+Remember that dogs don’t sweat like you and me, so they don’t have an efficient cooling system and can get into heat exhaustion trouble pretty quickly.
 And don’t forget to apply for your dog’s insect protection in the summer months.
 I also carry some herbal bug repellant for dogs that I can spray on if the bugs are really bad on the trail.

 Fall – perfect for hiking, fall is usually cooler, but be sure you are still carrying plenty of water and bug repellant.
 Temperatures may rise at midday even in fall, so be aware of the heat and how your dog is doing while on the trail.